IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-overview.md

 ### Foundation Endpoint

-The foundation endpoint is composed of the region the service resides in and the service instance id.
-It will be at the start of every endpoint.
+The foundation endpoint is composed of the region the service resides in and the service instance ID.
+It is at the start of every endpoint.

 ### Deployment ID